Torniojaws/vortech-backend/INSTALL.md

 1. Then activate the virtualenv, if it's not active: ``source /srv/vortech-backend/venv/bin/activate``
 1. Now we can build the database structure.
 You might need to temporarily ``chown`` the entire html/ directory to ``vagrant:vagrant``.
 Run: ``python manage.py db upgrade``

+## Final words for production

+Whenever you make changes to the app, you might need to "refresh" uWSGI to update the page that it serves.
+Otherwise you will see the old page.
+Run ``sudo touch --no-deference /etc/uwsgi-emperor/vassals/vortech-backend.ini``